-There are various whale watching tours departing from Akureyri, click here for more information about the tours and / or to make a booking.
+Various whale watching tours depart from Akureyri; click here for more information about the tours and/or to make a booking.

-3. Diamond Circle: See dramatic landscapes and during the summer months see puffins nesting on the cliffs.
+3. Diamond Circle: See dramatic landscapes and see puffins nesting on the cliffs during the summer months.

 Tours from Dalvik